customerio/customerio-android/docs/dev-notes/KOTLIN-BINARY-VALIDATOR.md

 ## Setup

-Since its a simple Gradle plugin, we just need to add this code to our top level `build.gradle` file:
+Since it is a simple Gradle plugin, we just need to add this code to our top level `build.gradle` file:

 ```groovy
 apply plugin: 'binary-compatibility-validator'